CS-projects-discord/tourism-app/README.md

-# tourism-app
+# Tourism-app
-Group project .... making an app usig android studio
+Group project .... making an app using android studio

-all code must be properly formatted and commented
+All code must be properly formatted and commented

+Feel free to ask any question!

+# Participants

+Aidan